 A large power moonroof with auto-reverse can be opened or closed with one touch of the ceiling-mounted switch.
 A timer allows it to be operated for 10 minutes after the ignition is shut off or until the doors are opened.
-The moonroof's flush-fitting glass panel reduces air turbulence and wind noise, and an inside sliding shade is provided to block the sun.
+The flush-fitting glass panel of the moonroof reduces air turbulence and wind noise, and an inside sliding shade is provided to block the sun.

-The 2008 Acura RDX is available in a choice of five pearl and two metallic colors.
+For 2009 the RDX is available with four new exterior paint colors: Basque Red Pearl, Crystal Black Pearl, Grigio Metallic and Palladium Metallic.
+The 2009 Acura RDX is available in a choice of four pearl and three metallic colors.
 All are topped with durable clear-coat finishes that resist scratching and urban pollutants.

 |Exterior Color||Paint Type||Interior Color|

 |Basque Red Pearl||Pearl||Ebony||Taupe|

 |Polished Metal Metallic||Metallic||Ebony||Taupe|